 Katrina Ross (Treasurer)

-RGON (Registered General & Obstetric Nurse), Bachelor of Nursing, Certificate in Supervision, Post Graduate Certificate in Primary Health Care
+RGON (Registered General & Obstetric Nurse), Bachelor of Nursing, Certificate in Supervision, Post Graduate Diploma in Primary Health Care Otago University

 Family, skiing, driving fast (when allowed to!) and the odd spot of shopping.

 All of the doctors at KYS are trained GP’s who also work in other local practices.
 They have expert skills, knowledge and experience in working with youth and choose to work here because they are passionate about young people.
 They offer the full range of doctor’s services - and it’s free.

 Usually the first health professional you’ll see when you come to KYS, our team of Registered Nurses are vastly experienced and can help you with all general medical conditions, as well as sexual health or mental health concerns.
 If there’s something they can’t help you with, they’ll find out who can.